 One quick note: just because you can hear your Shih Tzu breathing, doesn’t mean there’s a breathing problem.
 Let your vet be the judge, and meanwhile, you can enjoy the snuffles.

-As always, if you are purchasing Shih Tzu puppies from a breeder, be sure to ask about any particular health conditions, and build a relationship with a good veterinarian who knows how to monitor and treat Shih Tzus.
+As always, if you are purchasing puppies from a breeder, be sure to ask about any particular health conditions, and build a relationship with a good veterinarian who knows how to monitor and treat Shih Tzus.
+Many pet parents opt for pet health insurance, just in case.

 The first Shih Tzu dogs were bred long ago, possibly from a combination of Pekingese and Lhasa Apso lines.
 Although a Shih Tzu is sometimes called a Tibetan lion dog, historians disagree about whether the Shih Tzu breed originated in China or Tibet.
 No one is sure exactly how the Shih Tzu made its way to China, but there’s evidence that Shih Tzu dogs were there as early as 8,000 B.C.
 By 1400 A.D., the Shih Tzu was the royal palace pet of the Ming Dynasty.